CCI-Tools/cate/doc/source/architecture.rst

    :scale: 100 %
    :align: center

-   CCI Toolbox GUI, CCI Toolbox Core, and the CCI Portal.
+   CCI Toolbox GUI, CCI Toolbox Core, and the CCI Open Data Portal.

 Note that although the CCI Toolbox GUI and Core are shown in :numref:`uml_modules` as separate nodes, they are combined in one software installation on the user's computer.